linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T480-maximized.md

 My dumps were the same.
 ![Comparison]({{ site.baseurl }}/images/T480/8_sha256.jpg)

-Alternative compairson is bit-by-bit.
+Alternative comparison is bit-by-bit.
 If the files are the same, there should be no output of this command.
 Otherwise, you will see a bit-by-bit difference between the files.

 ```shell
 diff <(hexdump -C t480_original_bios.bin) <(hexdump -C t480_original_bios_1.bin)
 ```

-If the files differ or the chip content does not match the dump, try reconnecting your programmer to the SPI flash chip and make sure your flashrom/flashprog software is up to date.
+If the files differ or the chip content does not match the dump, try reconnecting your programmer to the SPI flash chip and make sure your flashrom/flashprog software is up-to-date.

 If they are the same, then write `T480-hotp-maximized.rom` to the SPI flash chip: